cgiachalis/aaR-pub/aaR_intro.md

 All Calendar Periods
 --------------------

-Rebalance portfolio by all calendar periods and compare.
+Rebalance the portfolio by all calendar periods and compare.

 ``` r
 pd <-c("weeks", "months", "quarters", "quarters2", "semi-annual", "years")